Zeyu-Li/figma-docs/README.md

    3. we select the rectangle and drag out a rectangle to our liking

-   4. If you covered the text, you see it again by change the ordering of the objects by pressing <kbd>ctrl-[</kbd> with the rectangle selected.
-This will being the object behind/back a layer.
+   4. If you covered the text, you see it again by changing the ordering of the objects by pressing <kbd>ctrl-[</kbd> with the rectangle selected.
+This will bring the object behind/back a layer.
 If you do <kbd>ctrl-]</kbd>, you will move it forward a layer.
 This can also be done by moving the object in the layers tab up or down

       ![ordering](img/ordering.gif)